HCUM/empiano/README.md

 This repository contains a system that, in combination with the correct hard- and softwares, offers sound modulation via muscular activity, captured by an electromyography device.

-In short: the system is trained to recognize a performed finger gesture and adds a pitch vibrato to the sound output.
+In short: the system is trained to recognize a performed finger gesture (wiggle motion of the thumb) and adds a pitch vibrato to the sound output.

 <p align="center">
     <img src="./pics/figures_teaser_new.png" alt="system_teaser" width="600"/>